Once your test is running, you can view its details on the analytics page. Here’s how:

 If you edit your control page’s URL, the original will direct to a 404 page.
-Your split test won’t stop, but you’ll need to keep the following points in mind:
+Your split test won’t stop, but you’ll need to keep the following in mind:

 - traffic to your control page’s previous URL will not be directed to its new URL